mozillascience/curriculum-design-workshop/README.md

 * rapid prototyping
 * working open

+##Finding the files-- what's where?

+* For instructions and materials needed to run the workshop and create curriculum, see the ["instructions" folder](https://github.com/mozillascience/curriculum-design-workshop/instructions).
+* For materials created with the workshop format that are available for you to use and remix for your learners, see the ["products" folder](https://github.com/mozillascience/curriculum-design-workshop/products).
+* For discussions and comments on this project and materials, see the [issue tracker]](https://github.com/mozillascience/curriculum-design-workshop/issues).
+* For information on how to contribute to this project, see our [contributor guidelines](https://github.com/mozillascience/curriculum-design-workshop/CONTRIBUTING.md).

 These materials were created by Julia Vallera and Zannah Marsh of Mozilla, with help and feedback from members of the Mozilla community.
-Please help us improve these materials-- check out our contributor guidelines and issues, and pitch in!
+Please contribute to help us improve these materials and expand our collection!